 I’m like, well, I think, you know, it’s kind of like a Swiss army knife.
 You take what you need.
 And if you had everything out at one go, it’d be like this Frankenstein.
 And do you really need all of it?
 No, you just use the bits and pieces that you actually need.

 Let me end now.
 They’ve got this cool feature as well, where you can actually do this live demo mode and show people behind the scenes of your actual, yeah, live stream.
-So that was a look at Ecamm live and how I kind of use it.
+That was a look at Ecamm live and how I kind of use it.

 You can kind of see it’s significantly different to StreamYard.
 That’s why I’ve always been reluctant to compare the pair because they’re completely different offerings, but I get it.
 You know, some people are looking to choose one or the other and it really depends.